hschellman/training-docs/index.md

 * Develop configuration files to control batch jobs.
 * Monitor jobs submitted to the grid.

+You will need to be a DUNE Collaborator (listed member), and have a valid FNAL or CERN computing account to join the tutorial.
+Contact your  DUNE group leader for assistance.

 > ## Getting Started
 >
 > First step: follow the directions in the "[Setup](
 > {{ page.root }}/setup.html)" to arrived prepared for this event.
 Follow the instructions; we give you an easy exercise
 > to make sure you are good to go.
 {: .callout}

-You will need a valid FNAL or CERN account to be able to do the tutorial and be on the DUNE Collaboration member list.
-If you do not, contact your team leader.

 <h2 id="schedule">Schedule by Day</h2>